The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Mr Maurie Jackways BA, Dip Phys Ed Studs, DipTchg

-Maurie Jackways (2014) is Head of College at Salmond College and currently acting Master of Knox College.
+Maurie Jackways (2014) is Head of College at Salmond College and was acting Master of Knox College in 2014.

 Ms Louise MacKenzie CPA, B.Bus, DipTchg, PGDipEdLM